 One of the more difficult tasks in job hunting is finding a great company to work for.
 There are so many pretenders out there that make finding the right working environment hard to find.
 Hopefully, this Nerium International review will either point a great company out or expose another bad one you should avoid.

-To find out where this MLM company stands just continue to read our review.
-It will only take a few minutes to get all the facts so you can make your own decision about the company
+To find out where this MLM company stands, continue to read our review.
+It will only take a few minutes to get all the facts to decide about the company.

 About Nerium International

-You may have heard about Jeff Olsen, he founded people’s Network and wrote a book titled, “The Slight Edge”.
-The purpose of their company is to produce and sell anti-aging products, with Nerium AD as the prime product.
+You may have heard about Jeff Olsen, who founded people’s Network and wrote a book titled “The Slight Edge.”
+Their company aims to produce and sell anti-ageing products, with Nerium AD as the prime product.

 While it is an MLM company, it still sells products and strives to get those products into the hands of the people who need to turn the clock back a few years.